 Whatever Africa may lack in economic development, the contributions it makes to the culture of the world is almost beyond Western comprehension.
-To see a people so connected, to each other and to the rhythms of whatever makes the world pulse with life, turn my own doubts on the value of our spread sheets and schedules and clocks.
+To see a people so connected, to each other and to the rhythms of whatever makes the world pulse with life, turn doubts on the value of our spread sheets, schedules and clocks.

 There is really more than one way to live successfully, isn’t there?

 More pictures of the performances we saw today: